-The Audit Committee or its Chair pre-approved all services provided by Ernst & Young during 2020.
+The Audit Committee or its Chair pre-approved all services provided by Ernst & Young during 2021.

-The board of directors recommends a vote FOR ratification of the appointment of Ernst & Young LLP as the company's independent registered public accounting firm for 2021.
+The board of directors recommends a vote FOR ratification of the appointment of Ernst & Young LLP as the company's independent registered public accounting firm for 2022.

-Stockholder proposal regarding right to act by written consent
+Stockholder proposal regarding right to call a special meeting

-Mr. John Chevedden, 2215 Nelson Avenue #205, Redondo Beach, CA 90278-2453, the beneficial owner of 40 shares of the company's common stock, has given notice that he or his designee intends to present the following nonbinding, advisory proposal at the Annual Meeting.
+Mr. John Chevedden, 2215 Nelson Avenue #205, Redondo Beach, CA 90278-2453, the beneficial owner of more than \$2,000 of the company's common stock, has given notice that he or his designee intends to present the following nonbinding, advisory proposal at the annual meeting.
 The board of directors opposes the stockholder proposal for the reasons set forth below the proposal.